Poisson-Furstenberg boundary and growth of groups: Groups admitting finite first moment measures with non-trivial Poisson-Furstenberg boundary

 The \emph{distribution} of a measure $\mu$ on $\R_+$ is the function $F(x)=\mu([0,x])$.
 Attraction towards a stable law can be checked by estimating the regularity of the tails of the distribution: \begin{theorem}[Part of \cite{ibragimov-linnik:iss}*{Theorem~2.6.1}] A measure belongs to the domain of attraction of a stable law if and only if its distribution $F$ satisfies for a function $h$ that varies slowly in the sense of Karamata (meaning $h(t x)/h(x)\to1$ for all $t>0$) and a parameter $\alpha\in(0,2)$.
 This parameter is called the \emph{exponent} of the measure. \end{theorem}

 We will also use a local limit theorem due to Gnedenko: again, we only quote a subcase of the general result.
-A stable measure is continuous, even if it is the limit of discrete measures.
-A continuous measure $\mu$ has a \emph{density} $g$ if $\mu(M)=\int_Mg(x)dx$ for all measurable $M\subset\R$.
-All stable measures have a density, which furthermore may be supposed to be continuous, and therefore bounded (because summable); indeed, if $\mu$ is stable of exponent $\alpha$ then there exist a real function $b$ and a constant $c$ such that
+Recall that a measure $\mu$ on $\R$ has \emph{density} $g$ if $\mu(M)=\int_Mg(x)dx$ for all measurable $M\subset\R$.
+All stable measures have a density, which furthermore may be supposed to be a continuous (and therefore bounded) function $g\colon\R\to\R$, see~\cite{ibragimov-linnik:iss}*{\S2.3}.

-and $g$ is continuous as the absolutely convergent integral of a continuous function.
-Note that, in general, $g$ does not admit an analytic description.

 \begin{theorem}[Part of \cite{ibragimov-linnik:iss}*{Theorem~4.2.1}] Suppose that $\mu'$ is supported on $\N$, but not on $h\N$ for any $h>1$, and suppose that $\mu'$ is in the domain of attraction of a stable law with density $g$.
 Then